advanced-geoscripting-2021/random_walk/README.md

 In this repo you find a basic implementation of a [random walk simulation](https://en.wikipedia.org/wiki/Random_walk) in 2-dimensional space taken from [this blogpost](https://www.geeksforgeeks.org/random-walk-implementation-python/).
 Running the code yields an image which shows the path of the random walk.

+The result will be directly shown to the user and additionally saved as png.

 ![random_walk](rand_walk_5_100.png)
 start: point; end: cross